 Repro Attack (Shin TA)

-Essentially, the Repro Attack is everything the PLA/HMS community could dream of: highly accessible, highly durable and doesn't play any bit different than the original.
-See the above assessment of the original A-93 Tornado Attack to learn more about how the Repro Attack plays.
+Essentially, the Repro Attack is everything the PLA/HMS community could dream of: highly accessible, highly durable and plays the same as the original.
+See the above assessment of the original A-93 Tornado Attack to learn more about how the Repro Attack should play.

 Instead of the regular bullet points, here are thank-you's as this project would not have ever seen the light of day without their help: